 Although preparing a powerful defense is crucial if your case goes to trial, you might be able to avoid going to court entirely if you qualify for a pretrial diversion program.
 Instead of going through the hassle of bringing your case to trial, you might qualify for pretrial diversion if this is your first time being charged with drunk driving.

-Your DUI lawyer in Claremont, CA, will carefully review your specific circumstances to determine whether you meet your eligibility requirements.
-If you qualify, be prepared to follow the program requirements.
-You might need to complete a drug or alcohol treatment program, get treatment for mental health issues, and abstain from drug or alcohol use.
+Your DUI lawyer in Claremont, California, will carefully review your specific circumstances to determine whether you meet your eligibility requirements.

 Required Programs